cynthialeng/arxiv_dashboard/README.md

 # ArXiv Dashboard
 A dashboard for displaying arXiv metadata in accessible ways.

+# Gen AI Statement
+**Code:** ChatGPT was used to improve the aesthetic design of the table under the second tab, *“Paper Metadata”*, in the dashboard.
+**Text:** ChatGPT was used to enhance the wording, clarity, and overall readability across all parts of the project.

 # Database Documentation

 This database contains processed and derived metadata tables constructed from arXiv submission records.
 The schema supports longitudinal, author-level, category-level, and topic-based analysis of arXiv publications.